xavivg91/baRcelona/README.md

 * **Catalogue management**. baRcelona is used to consult and manage the catalogue information available on the [Open Data BCN portal](https://opendata-ajuntament.barcelona.cat/en/node), such as data sets and their associated resources: ID, topic, author, source, department, etc.

 * **Retrieve CSV files**.
-Allows you to read and load the CSV data sets directly in your RStudio environment.
+Allows you to extract any CSV data set and load it directly in your RStudio environment.

-## Open Data BCN

-> Open Data or Public Sector Information Openness is a movement driven by public administrations with the main objective of **maximize available public resources**, exposing the information generated or guarded by public bodies, allowing its access and use for the **common good and for the benefit of anyone and any entity interested**.

-> **Open Data BCN**, a project that was born in 2010, implementing the portal in 2011, has evolved and is now part of the Barcelona
-Ciutat Digital strategy, fostering a pluralistic digital economy and developing a new model of urban innovation based on the transformation and digital innovation of the public sector and the implication among companies, administrations, the academic world, organizations, communities and people, with a clear public and citizen leadership.

 ## Installation